Ledipasvir and sofosbuvir (Oral)

 In the U.S.

 Pharmacologic Class: Hepatitis C Virus NS5A Inhibitor

-Ledipasvir and sofosbuvir combination is used with or without ribavirin to treat chronic hepatitis C infection in adults (including liver transplant patients, with or without cirrhosis).
+Ledipasvir and sofosbuvir combination is used with or without ribavirin to treat chronic hepatitis C infection in adults and children 3 years of age and older (including liver transplant patients, with or without cirrhosis).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ledipasvir and sofosbuvir, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to ledipasvir and sofosbuvir or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ledipasvir and sofosbuvir combination in children younger than 3 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ledipasvir and sofosbuvir combination in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.